book cover of The Words I Never Wrote

 A novel by

-Advance praise for The Words I Never Wrote
+Praise for The Words I Never Wrote:

 "Haunting, taut, and compelling, this portrait of two upper-class British sisters divided by World War II is a kaleidoscopic story of love and betrayal whose characters are never quite what they seem.
 It will capture your attention immediately and keep you thinking for a long time to come."

-—Lynne Olson, author of Madame Fourcade’s Secret War
+Lynne Olson, author of Madame Fourcade’s Secret War

 Genre: Historical